cnabio/cnab-spec/101-bundle-json.md

 The `imageType` field is REQUIRED, and MUST describe the format of the image.
 The list of formats is open-ended, but any CNAB-compliant system MUST implement `docker` and `oci`.

 > [Duffle](https://github.com/deis/duffle), the reference implementation of a CNAB installer, introduces a layer of user-customizable drivers which are type-aware.
-Images may be delegated to drivers for installation.
+Images MAY be delegated to drivers for installation.

 The `image` field MUST give a path-like or URI-like representation of the location of the image.
 The expectation is that an installer should be able to locate the image (given the image type) without additional information.

 The `digest` field MUST contain a digest, in [OCI format](https://github.com/opencontainers/image-spec/blob/master/descriptor.md#digests), to be used to compute the integrity of the image.
 The calculation of how the image matches the digest is dependent upon image type.
 (OCI, for example, uses a Merkle tree while VM images are checksums.)

-The following optional fields may be attached to an invocation image:
+The following optional fields MAY be attached to an invocation image:

 - `size`: The image size in bytes.
 Implementations SHOULD verify this when a bundle is packaged as a _thick_ bundle, and MAY verify it when the image is part of a thin bundle.
 - `platform`: The target platform, as an object with two fields: